Skip to main content

 • Minerals Commission compliance under L.I.
 2431.

 The sixth-edition procurement-list framework is part of how the operating record is built.
-Ghana-specific compliance is the first context, not a localisation afterthought.
+Ghana-specific compliance is the first context, not a bolt-on.
+With surface mining moving to Ghanaian-owned operators, local-content and local-spend reporting has to be evidenced at the source, not reconstructed at the review.

 What changes when the record is structured